How it works

 20%Monthly

-Apartment List's monthly national rent report tracks asking rents using a hedonic regression model that controls for unit characteristics.
-Particularly useful for tracking month-over-month market trends.
+A hedonic regression model tracking asking rents that controls for unit characteristics.
+Particularly useful for capturing month-over-month market trends across cities and metros.

 Coverage: Cities & metros